XDFrost/EightFoldAI-Assignment/README.md

 ### 6. **Human-in-the-Loop (HITL)**
 *   **Decision**: The AI explicitly pauses to ask for user input if research is ambiguous.
 *   **Why**: Hallucination is a major risk in autonomous agents.
 By detecting ambiguity and asking the user ("Did you mean X or Y?"), we significantly increase the reliability of the final report.

+### 7. **Voice Interaction (Deepgram)**
+*   **Decision**: Use Deepgram for both STT and TTS over WebSockets.
+*   **Why**: Latency is critical for voice.
+Deepgram offers one of the fastest transcription and speech generation APIs.
+By streaming audio directly over the existing WebSocket connection, we minimize overhead and enable features like "barge-in" (interruption) for a natural conversation flow.

 ---